COMET

 Triple Difference Intuition with \(t\)-Tests

-Before we move into regression analysis, which can be harder to interpret, look at some \(t\)-test results to get a bearing on your intuitions.
+Before we move into regression analysis, which can be harder to interpret, we’ll look at some \(t\)-test results to get a bearing on the intuitions.
 Each row corresponds to one of the sexes.
 The first column of the table is the heterogeneous weight loss estimate of each sex.
 Then, the Triple Difference estimator is simply the difference in the two weight loss estimates.
 The estimate corresponds to the coefficient on the triple interaction term in our data simulation code, as expected, and can be interpreted in one of two ways.
-The first is outlined in the notes, corresponding to the true treatment effect after partialling out group effects as well.
+The first is outlined in the notes, corresponding to the true treatment effect after separating out group effects as well.
 The second is outlined here, corresponding to the additional weight loss due to the diet on females compared to males.

 list(